SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Agents Details

 \subsection{Households}

 A household \( i \) is characterized by the following attributes: \begin{itemize} \item \textbf{Cash Holdings \( m_i \):} The amount of money held by the household. \item \textbf{Labor Participation:} An indicator \( l_i \in \{0, 1\} \), where 1 means the household is employed to work in a position denoted by \( \mathrm{position}_j \) and receives a salary \( S_j \), and 0 means the household is unemployed.
-Note we are modeling the extensive margin of labor, instead of the intensive margin (hours worked).
+Note that we are modeling the extensive margin of labor, rather than of the intensive margin (hours worked).

 \item \textbf{Innate Skills:} Each household is endowed with heterogeneous skills.
 Please see Table~\ref{table:generated_skills_4col} for the full list of skills.
 For each skill \( j \), the innate skill level \( s_{i,j} \sim U(s_{\min}, s_{\max}) \) means that when the household works in a job requiring skill \( j \), it supplies \( l_i \times s_{i,j} \) effective units of labor.
 Additionally, the probability that a household is matched with a vacancy requiring skill \(j\) is an increasing function of \(s_{i,j}\).
 This is in line with the directed search literature in economics \citep{wright2021directed}.